anywhere campers rental in italy

 14. You spend more money.

-On top of the RV rental, you’re probably going to pay for flights and hotels as well.
+On top of the RV rental, you’ll probably pay for flights and hotels as well.
 We’ve taken 3-4 nights in a hotel or Airbnb to adjust to jetlag.
 I highly recommend this if you have the time, but it is an additional expense.
 Visiting cities in RVs is difficult, so this is a great way to explore a city, adjust to a different culture, and feel energized before you hit the open road.

 italy gelato